Tetracladium (fungus)

 Tetracladium is a genus of fungi belonging to the order Helotiales.
-Tetracladium is an anamorphic group of aquatic hyphomycetes found in aquatic environments including streams, ponds, and estuaries, but are also found in other various habitats, including in terrestrial soil and decaying plant matter.
+The genus is part of an anamorphic group called aquatic hyphomycetes that is found in aquatic environments including freshwater streams, ponds, and estuaries, but have also been found in other various habitats, including in terrestrial soil and decaying plant matter in terrestrial environments.

 Etymology

-The genus name "Tetracladium" derives from the Greek words "tetra," meaning four, and "cladion," meaning branch, referring to the typical branching pattern observed in the conidiophores of these fungi.
+The genus name "Tetracladium" derives from the Greek words "tetra," meaning four, and "cladion," meaning branch, referring to the typical branching pattern observed in the conidia of these fungi.